Tung Oil — Properties, Sources, and the Adulteration Problem

 Series Hub: Preserving Wood

-Subject: What tung oil actually is, where it comes from, and why most oil sold under that name isn't it...
+Subject: What tung oil actually is, why it performs the way it does, and why most of what is sold under its name is not it

 What Makes Tung Oil Different

-The chemistry that makes tung oil useful is the high proportion of eleostearic acid in its fatty acid profile — typically 75–80% of the total.
-Eleostearic acid is a conjugated triene: a fatty acid with three double bonds in conjugated configuration, which means they are arranged in a chain rather than isolated.
-This conjugated structure reacts with atmospheric oxygen much faster than the isolated double bonds in linseed oil, which is why tung oil cures considerably more quickly than raw linseed and why it does not require metallic driers to achieve a workable dry time.
-It also means the cured film cross-links more thoroughly, producing a harder, more water-resistant surface than linseed alone.
+The chemistry that makes tung oil useful — genuinely useful, when it is actually in the tin — is the high proportion of eleostearic acid in its fatty acid profile.
+Typically 75 to 80 percent of the total.
+Eleostearic acid is a conjugated triene: a fatty acid with three double bonds arranged in a conjugated chain rather than isolated along the molecule.
+This conjugated arrangement reacts with atmospheric oxygen considerably faster than the isolated double bonds in linseed oil, which is why pure tung oil cures without metallic driers and achieves a workable dry time in conditions where raw linseed is still liquid.

 The Adulteration Problem

-For the internal frame of a skin-on-frame canoe used in fresh water or sheltered conditions, pure tung oil is a sound treatment.
-The frames — typically western red cedar, spruce, or ash — benefit from a penetrating oil that does not bridge the surface or form a brittle film that cracks at the bending points where lashings bear on ribs.
-Tung oil's flexibility in the cured state makes it well suited to this application.
-Two or three coats on the completed frame before skinning, with particular attention to end grain at rib tips and beam ends, gives a good baseline protection that does not interfere with any subsequent adhesive or lashing.
+For the internal frame of a skin-on-frame canoe in freshwater or sheltered conditions, pure tung oil is a sound treatment for the reasons already described.
+The frame species at VAKA — western red cedar, spruce, ash, and oak — all accept it well, and its flexibility in the cured film makes it a better choice than film-forming finishes at lashing points and rib bends where the wood moves under load.
+Two or three coats on the completed frame before skinning, with particular attention to end grain at rib tips and beam ends, gives a good baseline for a freshwater hull.

 Tung Oil and Oilskins